EnterpriseDB/tpa/RELNOTES.md

 - Require that the BDR database have the same collation (LC_COLLATE) across all instances in the same bdr_node_group

+- Add new ``tpaexec show-password /path/to/cluster username`` and ``tpaexec store-password /path/to/cluster username [--random]`` commands to manage passwords for postgres_users

+- Improve deployment speed in various ways

+### Minor changes

+- Support pglogical v2 publication/subscription configuration

+- Use volatile subscriptions by default on docker containers

+- Add eu-north-1 to aws_known_regions

+- Add a ``preload_extensions`` list to declare extensions that need an entry in shared_preload_libraries if included in postgres_extensions

+- Don't uninstall any packages by default (default_unwanted_packages)

+- Account for grubby storing kernelopts in /boot/grub2/grubenv

+- Ensure Postgres is restarted when new packages are installed

+### Bugfixes

+- Generate a valid Vagrantfile even for hostnames with hyphens

+- Patch ``TypeError: a bytes-like object is required, not 'str'`` errors when using Boto with an https_proxy set

+- Fix lock timeout settings in the pgbench test for BDR v1/v2 clusters

+- Fix haproxy syslog logging configuration

 ## v20.8 (2020-08-20)